 - More than 50000 stable and free software is there in the Debian repositories.

-- Literally, a user can find each and every effective and useful application in the Debian software repository, which is entirely free.
+- Literally, a user can find every effective and useful application in the Debian software repository, which is entirely free.

-- Comes with all the desktop flavor that a user can imagine like AfterStep, Awesome, Black Box, Cinnamon, Fluxbox, flwm, FVWM, GNOME, i3, IceWM, ion, JWM, KDE, LXDE, MATE, Openbox, pekwm, Ratpoison, LXQt, WMaker, XBMC, Xfce.
+- It comes with all the desktop flavors that a user can imagine, like AfterStep, Awesome, Black Box, Cinnamon, Fluxbox, flwm, FVWM, GNOME, i3, IceWM, ion, JWM, KDE, LXDE, MATE, Openbox, pekwm, Ratpoison, LXQt, WMaker, XBMC, Xfce.

-Linux Mint is the #1 most popular and best user-friendly Ubuntu-based Linux distro available out there.
+Linux Mint is another popular and user-friendly Ubuntu-based Linux distro available out there.
 Linux Mint is a similarly perfect fit for both newcomers and advanced users.
-The main motto of Linux Mint is “From freedom came elegance” which provides a stable, powerful, easy to use, and a complete out of the box experience.
+The main motto of Linux Mint is “From freedom came elegance,” which provides a stable, powerful, easy-to-use, and completely out-of-the-box experience.

 Linux Mint is a community-driven Linux distribution that is considered both easy to use and powerful.
-It does not disappoint the newbies who are in the phase of habituating themselves with Linux software packages.
-Not only its software easy to use but also grouped under the categories.
+It does not disappoint the newbies who are in the phase of habituating themselves to Linux software packages.
+Not only is its software easy to use but also grouped under categories.

 Linux Mint offers multimedia support without any need to install any software.
-Clement Lefebvre formed the project Linux Mint and developed by the Linux Mint Team and Community.
+Clement Lefebvre formed the project Linux Mint and developed it with the Linux Mint Team and Community.

 Linux Mint is also earning praise for its performance.
 It runs fine on older computers as well.
-It is built upon the robust Ubuntu base and uses the same software solutions as Ubuntu.
-If you had been a Windows 7 lovers earlier, the good news is that Linux Mint desktop is quite similar to Windows 7.
+It is built upon a robust Ubuntu base and uses the same software solutions as Ubuntu.
+If you had been a Windows 7 lover earlier, the good news is that the Linux Mint desktop is quite similar to Windows 7.
 You will find a similar toolbar, menus, and tray icons.

-- Linux Mint is a Ubuntu-based Linux distro so that it will be fully compatible with Ubuntu software repositories.
+- Linux Mint is a Ubuntu-based Linux distro, so it will be fully compatible with Ubuntu software repositories.